Voicery makes synthesized voices sound more like humans

 Voicery already has a few customers piloting the technology, but nothing to announce at this time as those talks are in various stages.

-The company is charging customers an upfront fee to develop a new voice for a customer, and then charges a per usage fee.
+The company is charging customers an upfront fee to develop a new voice for a customer, and then charges a per-usage fee.

-The technology can be used where voice systems exist today, like in translation apps, GPS navigation apps, voice assistant apps, or screen readers, for example.
+The technology can be used where voice systems exist today, like in translation apps, GPS navigation apps, voice assistant apps or screen readers, for example.
 But the team also sees the potential for it to open up new markets, given the ease of creating synthesized voices that really sound like people.
-This includes things like synthesizing podcasts, reading the news (think: Alexa’s “Flash Briefing”), TV dub-ins, voices for characters in video games, and more.
+This includes things like synthesizing podcasts, reading the news (think: Alexa’s “Flash Briefing”), TV dub-ins, voices for characters in video games and more.

 “We can move into spaces that fundamentally haven’t been using the technology because it hasn’t been high enough quality.
 And we have some interest from companies that are looking to do this,” says Gibiansky.

-Voicery, based in San Francisco, is bootstrapped save for the funding it has received by participating in Y Combinator’s Winter 2018 class.
+Voicery, based in San Francisco, is bootstrapped save for the funding it received by participating in Y Combinator’s Winter 2018 class.
 It’s looking to raise additional funds after YC’s Demo Day.